0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

     - Conversely, if $\texttt{SignedGasPrice} > \texttt{EEGP}$, there's room for further adjustment of the gas price that will be charged to the user.

-3. In the previous case, it was necessary to compute a more precise effective gas price based on the accurate amount of gas, denoted as $\texttt{GasUsedNew}$, obtained during the transaction’s execution using the correct state root at the time of sequencing transactions (which was not known earlier for straightforward reasons).
+3. In the previous case, it was necessary to compute a more precise effective gas price based on the accurate amount of gas, denoted as $\texttt{GasUsedNew}$, obtained during the transaction’s execution using the correct state root at the time of sequencing transactions.

     Henceforth, the Executor executes the transaction using $\texttt{EEGP}$, obtaining $\texttt{GasUsedNew}$, which the sequencer utilizes to compute a new effective gas price, referred to as $\texttt{NEGP}$.